mikro-orm/mikro-orm/docs/docs/metadata-providers.md

 ---

 As part of entity discovery process, MikroORM uses so called `MetadataProvider` to get necessary type information about your entities' properties.
-There are 3 built in metadata providers you can
+There are 3 built-in metadata providers you can
 use:

 > You can also implement custom metadata provider by extending abstract `MetadataProvider` class.